 Incorporate internal links naturally within your content.
 Instead of forcing links, look for opportunities to reference and link to related content within your website naturally.
 This helps maintain a seamless user experience and prevents over-optimization.

-The creation of intuitive design navigation is crucial for providing a seamless and user-friendly browsing experience to visitors.
+Creating intuitive design navigation is crucial for providing visitors a seamless and user-friendly browsing experience.
 Here’s how to work on intuitive website navigation:

 Optimization drives organic traffic and ultimately increases conversions on an eCommerce website.
 Here are some strategies to optimize product and category pages effectively: